Harsh-Upadhayay/CricMarshall/README.md

         *balls played by batsman: balls = balls + 1
         *if runs are scored on the NO BALL: runs scored by batsman: runs = runs + (amount of runs scored) *runs conceded by bowler = runs = runs + (amount of runs conceded)

+05/11/2022
+- [ ] Use viterbi to find player's current team.
+- [ ] Support  parsing of multiple type of querys.

 """